ivanhao/entware-ivan/README.md

 vi /opt/etc/lighttpd/lighttpd.conf
 ```

 * Start lighttpd:

 ```php
 /opt/sbin/lighttpd -f /opt/etc/lighttpd/lighttpd.conf
 ```
+you can add this to `/etc/rc.local` to make it auto start after boot.

 ##Xware:
 Xware is a software for [Xunlei](http://luyou.xunlei.com/thread-12545-1-1.html) downloader,you can run it like this: